-Billing, Cost and Rate Clerks with little to no experience tend to make between $24570 and $28890 while the more experienced ones make over $42200 per year.
+Billing, Cost and Rate Clerks with little to no experience tend to make between $26840 and $31870 while the more experienced ones can earn over $46350 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Billing, Cost and Rate Clerk is to move to a higher paying state like DC.
-Right now, the highest paying states for Billing, Cost and Rate Clerks are DC, CT, AK, MA and NJ.
+One of the easiest ways to increase your salary as a Billing, Cost and Rate Clerk is to move to a higher paying state like DC.
+Right now, the highest paying states for Billing, Cost and Rate Clerks are DC, AK, CT, MA and CA.

-3 other factors that can increase your salary as A Billing, Cost and Rate Clerk is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Billing, Cost and Rate Clerk is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Billing, Cost and Rate Clerks what degree they had when they got the job and most of them said they had a High School Diploma followed by Associates degree.
+We asked other Billing, Cost and Rate Clerks what degree they had when they got the job and most of them said they had a High School Diploma followed by an Associate’s Degree.